 As the coronavirus (COVID-19) has led to many changes and difficulties in the world, increased anxiety and mental health challenges are on the rise.
-Fear of the unknown and uncertainty of what is still to come have left many people struggling with anxiety during the COVID-19 pandemic in their daily life.
+In addition, fear of the unknown and uncertainty of what is still to come have left many people struggling with anxiety during the COVID-19 pandemic in their daily life.

 Are you experiencing a higher level of stress and anxiety?
 It’s important to know you aren’t alone and that there are coping skills you can employ to navigate this time.
 Keep reading for the signs of increased anxiety and tips to help you cope in the healthiest way possible.